 GIFCT's Content Incident Protocol (CIP)

 The Global Internet Forum to Counter Terrorism’s (GIFCT) Content Incident Protocol (CIP) is a process by which GIFCT member companies become aware of, quickly assess, and act on potential content circulating online resulting from a real-world terrorism or violent extremist event.
 Since the Christchurch tragedy, GIFCT member companies have developed, refined and tested the protocol.
-In fact, the CIP assessment process has been initiated more than 35 separate times between March 15 and December 17, 2019.
-It was “activated” for the first and thus-far only time on October 9, following the shooting in Halle, Germany.
+In fact, the CIP assessment process has been initiated more than 70 separate times between March 2019 and March 2020.
+It was “activated” for the first time on October 9, 2019, following the shooting in Halle, Germany.

 No one individual or organization can activate a content incident.
 Rather, the protocol is based on the existence of content online relating to the real-world terrorism or violent extremism event—like Christchurch and Halle—and potential distribution of that content, including a live stream of murder or attempted murder produced by the attack’s perpetrator or an accomplice.
 The CIP is a multi-step process, including a decision to activate the CIP, communication of that decision, a review of content assets, and other steps, to inform GIFCT member companies and relevant governments about content from the real-world event that may be manifesting online.
 A CIP ends with an official “conclusion” determined by impacted GIFCT platforms once the volume of content has noticeably decreased.